Most students who want to teach in middle and high schools will major in the subject they wish to teach.

 The College of Education offers degrees for middle and high school teachers in Social Studies and English Language Arts through University of Texas Urban Teachers.
-All other secondary teachers will be certified through either UTeach Liberal Arts, Natural Sciences, Fine Arts, or CS (Computer Science).
+We partner with the colleges of Liberal Arts, Natural Sciences, and Fine Arts on all other secondary teacher preparation programs.

 Students can take courses that may lead to a recommendation for certification for grades 4 - 8, or 7 - 12.
 Getting certified in 7 - 12 is more common and gives you the flexibility to teach in both middle and high schools.

-Special Education teachers are certified to teach all grade levels (EC-12).
+Special Education teachers are certified by the Texas Education Agency to teach all grade levels (EC-12).

 University of Texas Urban Teachers

-Typically paired with our major in Youth and Community Studies; this program will help you develop the knowledge, skills, and dispositions needed to support teaching and learning in linguistically and culturally diverse urban settings.
-You will be prepared to teach middle school or high school in either English Language Arts or Social Studies.
+Typically paired with our major in Youth and Community Studies, the Urban Teachers program will help you develop the knowledge and skills needed to teach English Language Arts or Social Studies in linguistically and culturally diverse urban settings at the middle school or high school level.

-This program includes an internship at Breakthrough Central Texas, in addition to field experiences and student teaching.
+This program also includes an internship at Breakthrough Central Texas that provides an in-depth experience in addition to school experiences and student teaching offered through the PDS.

-Students who choose to not major in Youth and Community Studies may choose an approved subject area in the appropriate college, and complete a professional development sequence through the University of Texas Urban Teachers program.
+Students who choose to not major in Youth and Community Studies may choose an approved subject area in the appropriate college and complete the professional development sequence through the University of Texas Urban Teachers program.

 Middle School (Grades 4 - 8 Certification)